Idea

 Heck, I’ve even cared about learning software but found myself zoning out a bit because of talking and then missing where the software walkthrough part started up again.
 Then that means I have to back up a bit.

 And that’s not even mentioning getting tired of tabbing back and forth between the video and my software while trying to pause and not miss anything.
-That’s about as interactive as videos get and it just doesn’t cut it for real learning.
+That’s about as interactive as videos get; it just doesn’t cut it for authentic learning.

 No Experience

-The only way you’re getting hands-on experience with a software video tutorial is if you’re tabbing back and forth doing what’s being done in the video and trying to keep up.
+You only get hands-on experience with a software video tutorial if you’re tabbing back and forth, doing what’s being done in the video, and trying to keep up.
 Oops, didn’t move fast enough?
-Now you have to rewind and try to find the spot where you got left behind.
+Now you have to rewind and find where you got left behind.

 Learning by doing is the most effective way to learn when possible.
 It helps you retain information better and develops practical skills that can be applied directly to work.
-Without the opportunity to practice using the software firsthand, employees may struggle to apply what they’ve learned in real-world scenarios.
+Employees may struggle to apply what they’ve learned in real-world scenarios without the opportunity to practice using the software firsthand.

 No Skill Checks

-This one isn’t always relevant because employees are doing it while learning but sometimes it is.
-If the software being learned is essential and accuracy is vital then checking skills is important.
+This isn’t always relevant because employees do it while learning, but sometimes it is.
+If the software being learned is essential and accuracy is vital, then checking skills is important.

 Videos can’t check for skills unless it’s a separate event from the video or the video is part of a course.
-All of that is so impractical when an eLearning course can provide better practice as well as skill checks all rolled into one package.
+All of that is so impractical when an eLearning course can provide better practice and skill checks all rolled into one package.

 Tiring Format To Learn Software

-Maybe you think I’m exaggerating but I don’t think I am, but learning software from a video is tiring.
-Some processes get tricky fast, constantly tabbing back and forth between a video and your software isn’t ideal.
+Maybe you think I’m exaggerating, but I don’t think I am.
+Learning software from a video is tiring.
+Some processes get tricky fast; constantly tabbing back and forth between a video and your software isn’t ideal.

-Not to mention I can skim a help article a lot easier than I can a video.
-But that one doesn’t apply to eLearning since it’s not easily scanable.
-But ultimately it comes down to video being the least effective and most tiring way to learn software.
-It’s just not practice even though it’s extremely popular.
+Not to mention, I can skim a help article much easier than skim a video.
+But that doesn’t apply to eLearning since it’s not easily scanable.
+Video is the least effective and most tiring way to learn software.
+It’s just not practice, even though it’s extremely popular.

-There are better options for helping employees learn company software even though they aren’t as popular and are sometimes more expensive.
-Then again is it more expensive if it’s effective?
+There are better options for helping employees learn company software, even though they aren’t as popular and are sometimes more expensive.
+Then again, is it more costly if it’s effective?

 Enhancing Employee Performance through Custom eLearning